vietnv0208/demo-spring-boot/k8s/setup-clusters/loadbalancer/remid-loadbalancer.md

 Need:

 - one server for lb
-- some server for master node
+- some server for master node(should have at lest 3 nodes)
-- some server for worker node
+- some server for worker node(should have at lest 3 nodes)
 ### For loadbalancer server
 **Install nginx**